LeemanGeophysicalLLC/testing-with-python/testing_basics.md

 def test_title_case():
   # Setup
-  input = 'this is a test string' desired = 'This Is A Yest String'
+  input = 'this is a test string' desired = 'This Is A Test String'

   # Exercise
   actual = input.title()